jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 Click the "+" sign in front of "MySQL Servers" and select the appropriate MySQL Server for your machine.
 Then click the green right arrow button to move the selection to the right-hand box.
 Repeat the selection process for the following products, clicking through until you reach each of the featured product installs and then moving them to the right-hand box:

-MySQL Workbench 8.x
+* MySQL Workbench 8.x
-MySQL Shell 8.0.x
+* MySQL Shell 8.0.x
-MySQL Router 8.x
+* MySQL Router 8.x
-MySQL Documents 8.x
+* MySQL Documents 8.x
-MySQL Notifier 1.1.x
+* MySQL Notifier 1.1.x
-MySQL Utilities
+* MySQL Utilities

 After completing selection of MySQL products to install click the "Next" button.

 ### 7.3 Check Requirements Screen
 You may encounter a "Check Requirements" screen.
 Depending on previous Window product installs you may need to install additional software (e.g., Microsoft Visual C++ 2015 Redistributable).
 Select the required software and click the "Execute" button.
 Once all the required software is installed click the "Next" button.

-__WARNING__: MySQL Server 8.0.X products *require* the Microsoft Visual C++ 2015 Redistributable Package in order to run on Windows platforms.
+__WARNING__: MySQL Server 8.0.X products *require* installation of the Microsoft Visual C++ 2015 Redistributable Package in order to run on Windows platforms.
 You should be prompted Make sure the package has been installed on the system before installing the server.
 The package is available at the Microsoft Download Center.
 Additionally, MySQL debug binaries require Visual Studio 2015 to be installed.

 ### 7.4 Installation Screen
 Click the "Execute" button to initiate installation of the MySQL products you have selected.
 Once all products are installed click the "Next" button.